tscholze/dotnet-iot-homebear-rainbow/README.md

 **Keep in mind**
 * All features have room for improvements.
 * All values could be wrong.
-Please report mismatches meassurements.
+Please report mismatches measurements.

 **Information**